AnotherAnotherAustin/VampireSurvivorsReinforcedAutoLearning/README.md

 - Wraps it in Stable-Baselines3 utilities (*DummyVecEnv*, *VecTransposeImage*).
 - Trains a PPO agent while allowing basic hotkeys in the console (pause/quit via *ConsoleHotkeyCallback*).

-Trained models and logs are written to local directories (e.g. *models/*,*tb/*) which are **intentionally not committed** to this repository. (sorry... you gotta work for your personal Vampire Survivors auto-player)
+Trained models and logs are written to local directories (e.g. *models/*,*tb/*) which are **intentionally not committed** to this repository.
+> (sorry... you gotta work for your personal Vampire Survivors auto-player)

+## Future Improvements
+As implied before (as well with the sorry state this repository was in before) this was cobbled together for a graduate level class, so there are future ideas I may improve in the future (or some ideas for you if you're feeling *crazy enough*), since I see you silly gooses already cloning this class project :)

+- Refactor the environment into a reusable Python package/module.
+- Add richer logging and metrics dashboards.
+- Allow movement option of *click* for the agent
+- Integrate automatic menu traversal (to save the amount of times, I've had to navigate the menu for the next run)
+- Add configuration presets for different resolutions.
+- Integrate a clean training/evaluation CLI.